Dismai-Bench: Benchmarking and designing generative models using disordered materials and interfaces: Author Contributions

 \section{Author Contributions}

 A.X.B.Y. and E.E conceived the idea.
-A.X.B.Y. wrote the code, carried out the calculations/experiments, and performed the analysis.
+A.X.B.Y. designed the benchmark, wrote the code, carried out the calculations/experiments, and performed the analysis.
+T.S. assisted with the alloy dataset preparation and code for cluster counting.
 E.E. supervised and guided the project.
-The manuscript was prepared by A.X.B.Y.
-Both authors reviewed and edited the manuscript.
+The manuscript was prepared by A.X.B.Y. and T.S.
+All authors reviewed and edited the manuscript.